TalTech-HPC-Centre/taltech-hpc-docs/docs/jobs/slurm-example.md

 ## A job using the scratch partition (sequential or OpenMP parallel)

-The following script creates a directory named scratch-%x-%j (where -%x is a job name and %j is a jobid of the running job).
-This scratch directory is done on the scratch partition of the node to provide fast local storage, that does **not** require a network.
-After, the Slurm script runs the job, and copies the output files back into the permanent home-directory once the job is completed.
+The following script creates a directory named `scratch-%x-%j` (where `%x` is a job name and `%j` is a job ID of the running job).
+This scratch directory is done on the scratch partition of the node to provide fast local storage that does **not** require a network.
+After, the Slurm script runs the job and copies the output files back into the permanent home directory once the job is completed.

 ```bash
 #!/bin/bash -l